aristanetworks/anta/docs/cli/nrfu.md

   ANTA command to check network states with table result

 Options:
-  --tags TEXT               List of tags using comma as separator:
-                            tag1,tag2,tag3
   -d, --device TEXT         Show a summary for this device -t, --test TEXT           Show a summary for this test --group-by [device|test]  Group result by test or host. default none